All Episodes

 But no, no, no.

-Uh that is that is their rationale.
+That is their rationale.

 Oh, yeah, I saw that.

-And uh and they uh And so the pilots are bringing this lawsuit because they say that historically, under Supreme Court decisions, you've got to have probable cause to do an enhancing like at the moment, if you're saying pulled over for speeding, if you're like doing 38 in a 25 mile per hour zone, the cop isn't allowed to give you an enhanced pat-down.
+can do it and uh and they and so the pilots are bringing this lawsuit because they say that historically under supreme court decisions you've got to have probable cause to do an in like at the moment if you're say pulled over for speeding if you're like doing 38 in a 25 mile per hour zone the cop isn't allowed to give you an enhanced pat down you He can ask for your license and registration, but he can't suddenly dive into your pants.

-And the pilots are making the uh the pilots are making the point here that if we allow uh this new innovation of government bureaucrats uh apparently uh being able to have access, you know, basically to any body part that happens to uh take their fancy.
+And the pilots are making the point here that if we allow this new innovation of government bureaucrats apparently being able to have access, you know, basically to any body part that happens to take their fancy, the idea that it will remain confined to just airports is it'll be like everything else.

-They'll have random uh enhanced pat-downs on uh uh on Fifth Avenue uh when you're walking down the street.
+They'll be doing it every random enhanced pat downs on Fifth Avenue when you're walking down the street.

-And that is not a that is not su uh uh so far-fetched, uh Dan.
+And that is not so far-fetched, Dan.

-They just look at the guy, say, he's from Yemen, grab him and they bingo, There's a terrorist.
+They just look at the guy, say, he's from Yemen, grab him, and they bingo, there's a terrorist.

 And you know who we caught that way before we introduced all this rubbish?